Is your MS Access Database running slow from the last few days? Or does it taking a long time to get loaded or to perform any task?

 Tip #1: Turn Off The Animations Given For Better User Interface

-User interface of MS Access includes fluid and beautiful animations to make use of hardware acceleration throughout the user experience.
+The user interface of MS Access includes fluid and beautiful animations to make use of hardware acceleration throughout the user experience.

 Though, these attractive animations make your MS Access interface easy to get used.
-But on the other hand it will make the MS Access database performance slow.
+But on the other hand, it will make the MS Access database performance slow.

-Well you have the option to turn off the animations feature to speed up Access database.
+Well, you have the option to turn off the animations feature to speed up Access database.

 - Tap to File tab from the menu bar and then on the This will open the Access Options dialog box.